vineethsai/DigitalSecurityHub/README.md

 # Other Notes
 A commit broke the database for a little bit while developing.
 Some of the commits have pycache files and the db as a result.
 This was necessary in order to fix the issue.

+# If Azure is failing
+For a branch that has up to date code with master just without any of the Azure deployment files. checkout `vineeth-final-3`.